brack3t/django-brackets/docs/mixins/form_views.md

 hide:
 - navigation
 ---

 # Form-related View Mixins

-The mixins in here are all related to forms, both standard and model.
+Many class-based views rely on forms to power them.
+Whether you're creating a new instance, editing an existing one, or accepting customer feedback, form views are your friend.
+The mixins in this module relate to these views.

 ## CSRFExemptMixin